Louis C. Fraina: Left wing socialist (1909-1916)

-Pioneer Communist theoretician (1917-1919)
+Pioneer communist theoretician (1917–1919)

 The United States entered World War I in April 1917.
 This decision was bitterly opposed by the Socialist Party of America, which at its 1917 Emergency National Convention passed a militant document pledging continued opposition and resistance to the effort.
 Fraina rejoined the Socialist Party at this time and soon emerged as one of the leaders of the organization's left wing.

 In 1917, Fraina joined with Marxist theoretician Louis Boudin as a co-editor of Ludwig Lore's magazine, The Class Struggle.
 The publication, which first saw print in May 1917, soon became a leading voice of the radical wing of the Socialist Party, individuals who congealed into an organized political faction called the Left Wing Section of the Socialist Party in 1919.

-In 1918 Fraina was responsible for the first post-revolutionary collection of the writings of V.I.
-Lenin and Leon Trotsky to be published in the United States.
+In 1918, Fraina was responsible for the first post-revolutionary collection of the writings of Vladimir Lenin and Leon Trotsky to be published in the United States.
 The book, entitled The Proletarian Revolution in Russia, gave English-speaking readers their first glimpse at the ideas of the Russian Communist Party and spurred the desire for emulation on the part of many American radicals.

-Early in 1918 five radical Russian groups united with the English-speaking Socialist Propaganda League with which Fraina was associated to form the American Bolshevik Bureau of Information.
+Early in 1918, five radical Russian groups united with the English-speaking Socialist Propaganda League with which Fraina was associated to form the American Bolshevik Bureau of Information.
 The body was joined by Soviet Russian official representative Ludwig Martens, ostensibly as the delegate of the "New York Section of Russian Bolsheviki."
 The Bureau served as a forerunner of the official Russian Soviet Government Bureau, distributing official communications on behalf of the Soviet government, which was isolated by the European war and the object of sometimes imaginative vilification in the pages of the American press.